 Some of your video audience may not be able to see the visuals in your video story.
 For those, include parts that are narrated, so people with a wide range of abilities can understand the message your video is attempting to convey.

 If you're ready to try out these video storytelling techniques to grow your brand, consider using Viostream.
-Viostream gives you one place to publish and store your videos — then to disseminate them to get your stories out to the world.
+Viostream gives you one place to publish and store your videos before you send them out to the world.
 With Viostream, you can create a branded video library where people can watch all your videos in one place, and you can also rely on video analytics and reporting to get a good sense of who your video stories are landing with.